hirohisa/atom-project-runner/README.md

 -------

 - `⌘-r`
- - Make run, if shows result then hide.
+ - to run with configuration file for building, if shows result then hide.

 - `⌘-u`
- - Make test, if shows result then hide.
+ - to test with configuration file for building , if shows result then hide.

 ![screenshot success](https://raw.github.com/hirohisa/atom-project-runner/master/example/screenshot_success.png "Screenshot")